Towards SOTA Forecasting LLMs

 At 40% of training, EF-8B already matches or exceeds all prior baselines on the OpenForesight test set across both accuracy and Brier score.
 The model achieves this at 8B parameters: orders of magnitude smaller than the other models it competes with.
 Calibration improvements from our training also generalize to out-of-distribution benchmarks, suggesting the model has learned genuinely transferable probabilistic reasoning rather than dataset-specific shortcuts.

 Better domain reasoning.
 When asked "Which hazardous material will be a concern at the site of the contentious Belfast bonfire during the upcoming multi-agency risk assessment?" (right answer is asbestos), the base model confidently answered "tyres" at p=0.82, reasoning that multiple articles about bonfires mentioned tyre dumping.
-Around 40% training completion, the model instead answered "asbestos" at p=0.37, its reasoning now considered that the question specifically asked about a hazardous material concern during a risk assessment, and concluded asbestos was more fitting since it's a regulated hazardous substance commonly found in building materials at demolition sites, unlike tyres which are waste but not technically hazardous.
-It got the right answer while simultaneously becoming less overconfident.
+EF-8B instead answered "asbestos" at p=0.37, reasoning that asbestos is a regulated hazardous substance found in building materials, unlike tyres which are waste but not technically hazardous.
+It got the right answer while becoming less overconfident.

 Reasoning past the obvious.
 For "Which northeastern Ukrainian city will President Putin say his forces may take control of as part of a buffer zone by the end of June 2025?" (right answer is Sumy), the base model defaulted to "Kharkiv," the most prominent northeastern Ukrainian city in news coverage.
-Around 40% training completion, the model's reasoning explicitly considered that Kharkiv is a major city unlikely to be framed as a buffer zone target, and worked through alternatives in the northeast, landing on "Sumy," the correct and less obvious answer.
+EF-8B's reasoning explicitly considered that Kharkiv is a major city unlikely to be framed as a buffer zone target, and worked through alternatives in the northeast, landing on "Sumy," the correct and less obvious answer.
 Similarly, asked "Which country's flag will MV Wan Hai 503 be flying when it suffers the explosion off Kerala?" (right answer is Singapore), the base model answered "Taiwan" because Wan Hai Lines is a Taiwanese shipping company.
-The trained model drew on the distinction between a company's headquarters and a vessel's flag state, reasoning that many Asian shipping companies register under flags of convenience, and correctly guessed "Singapore."
+EF-8B distinguished between company headquarters and flag state, noting that Asian shipping companies often register under flags of convenience, and correctly answered "Singapore."

 Across all net-gained questions, the model's average predicted probability actually decreased (0.39 to 0.27), showing it learned calibration rather than gaming confidence.
 It got more answers right while simultaneously becoming more honest about its uncertainty.